ustwo/engineering-blog/src/content/articles/speech-2-speech/index.md

 To leverage LangChain to manage the translation process, we started to set up the OpenAI language model with the necessary parameters, such as temperature and model type.

-To leverage LangChain to manage the translation process, we started to set up the OpenAI language model with the necessary parameters, such as temperature and model type.

 ```python
 llm = ChatOpenAI(
     temperature=0.0,